khulnasoft-lab/design.khulnasoft.com/contents/components/path.md

 ### Design

-Paths share similar overflow properties as [tabs](https://design.gitlab.com/components/tabs):
+Paths share similar overflow properties as [tabs](https://design.gitlab.com/components/tabs).

+Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following link:

 Todo: Add design specs link